Casiopea: Casiopea 2nd (1990–2006)

-With only Issei Noro and Minoru Mukaiya remaining from the original Casiopea lineup, bassist Yoshihiro Naruse and drummer Masaaki Hiyama joined the band, replacing both Sakurai and Jimbo.
+With only Issei Noro and Minoru Mukaiya remaining from the original Casiopea lineup, bassist Yoshihiro Naruse replaced Sakurai and drummer Masaaki Hiyama replaced Jimbo.
 Casiopea then signed to Pioneer.
 In August 1992, Hiyama left the band due to health issues, and drummer Noriaki Kumagai replaced him later that year, first appearing in the album Dramatic in 1993, and the band returned to the Alfa label that year, then to Pony Canyon.
 In 1997, Jimbo returned as a part-time member, recording more albums and writing compositions.
 This would become Casiopea's longest running line-up in the band's history (guitarist Issei Noro, keyboardist Minoru Mukaiya, and bassist Yoshihiro Naruse, with drummers Masaaki Hiyama from 1990 to 1992, Noriaki Kumagai from 1993 to 1996, and the returning Akira Jimbo from 1997 to 2006).

-In 2000, the band again signed to Pioneer, who would release their 20th Anniversary album (featuring Noro, Mukaiya, Jimbo and Naruse, with returning members consisting of Kumagai, Koike, and Sakurai).
+In 2000, the band again signed to Pioneer, who would release their 20th Anniversary album (featuring Noro, Mukaiya, Jimbo and Naruse, with former members consisting of Kumagai, Koike, and Sakurai).
 Four years later Pioneer changed its name to Geneon Entertainment.
 On August 1, 2006, Issei Noro, the group's leader, decided to freeze all activities of the band until further notice.

+Hiatus (2006–2012)

-In 2007, Noro and Jimbo formed the fusion band Inspirits.
+In 2008, Issei Noro formed the fusion band Inspirits.

-In January 2009, Casiopea participated in the album Tetsudou Seminar Ongakuhen, based on Minoru Mukaiya's Train Simulator video games.
+In January 2009, Minoru Mukaiya collaborated with Super Bell"Z in the album Tetsudou Seminar Ongakuhen, based on Ongakukan's Tetsudou Seminar video game series.

 On May 27, 2009, a limited-edition box set, Legend of Casiopea, was released to commemorate the band's thirtieth anniversary.

 Casiopea 3rd (2012–2022)

 On April 20, 2012, the formation of Casiopea 3rd was announced with Kiyomi Otaka joining on keyboards, replacing Minoru Mukaiya, who led his own music production team Mukaiya Club.

-During the 2010 decade Casiopea 3rd resumed album releases, and both Casiopea 3rd and Inspirits held a joint concert as a result of having a common bandleader in Issei Noro.
+Throughout the 2010s, Casiopea 3rd would resume album releases, with both Casiopea 3rd and Inspirits holding a joint concert as a result of having a common bandleader in Issei Noro.

-During the COVID-19 crisis, Issei Noro released a song titled A•RI•GA•TO (Appreciation), thanking all those on the frontlines.
+During the COVID-19 crisis, Casiopea 3rd, Inspirits, and AmaKha released a song titled A·RI·GA·TO (Appreciation), thanking all those on the frontlines.

-On February 10, 2022, Akira Jimbo announced he will be leaving Casiopea 3rd.
+On February 10, 2022, Akira Jimbo announced he would be leaving Casiopea 3rd.
 His final appearance with Casiopea 3rd was during the April and May 2022 Billboard Tour.

-Casiopea-P4 (2022–present)
+Casiopea-P4 (2022–2025)

-On July 1, 2022, Issei Noro announced on the band's website that Yoshinori Imai will be the new drummer, and the band would rebrand to Casiopea-P4.
-The Recording Session for the first of Casiopea-P4 albums started, weeks after the rebrand.
+On July 1, 2022, Issei Noro announced on the band's website that Yoshinori Imai would be the new drummer, and the band would rebrand to Casiopea-P4.
+The recording sessions for their first Casiopea-P4 album, New Topics, started just weeks after the rebrand.
+They released another album in 2024 named Right Now.
+In December 2024, Kiyomi Otaka announced that she would graduate from the band, after 12 years as Casiopea's keyboardist.

+Casiopea (2025–present)

+On February 19, 2025, the band announced on their website that they were being rebranded as Casiopea.
+They also announced that Jun Abe would be replacing Kiyomi Otaka as the band's keyboardist.